 Our legal team has more than 15 years of experience successfully defending clients like you against serious criminal charges, including homicide.
 We know how to investigate your case and find the best way to undermine the state’s case against you.
 Our tenacious approach will give you the best shot at beating the murder charges and protecting your future.

-Contact our Louisville, Kentucky law firm today to schedule a free consultation.
+Contact our Louisville, Kentucky law firm today at (502) 371-7000 to schedule a free consultation.
 We’ll review your case and explain your legal rights.
 It’s important to get started right away, so call for assistance today.

 What is Homicide?

 Homicide means that you are responsible for killing another person.
 In Kentucky, homicide can be charged as murder, manslaughter, and reckless homicide.